 Regularly drinking more than one or two units of alcohol a week during your pregnancy has been shown to have a detrimental effect an unborn baby’s health.
 It can lead to miscarriage, premature birth, low birth weight, and increased risk of behavioural problems and learning difficulties.
 Women who drink heavily during their pregnancy, even if it is just on one occasion, may go on to birth a child with Foetal Alcohol Syndrome (FAS) which has a number of disorders associated with it, including cerebral palsy, facial abnormalities, organ problems, learning and behavioural problems, and epilepsy.

 If you haven’t announced your pregnancy yet and friends and family are pressuring you to have a drink, then try telling them that you are on a diet or nominate yourself as the designated driver.
 If it helps, consider asking your partner to give up alcohol at the same time to provide you with support.
 Finally, when choosing an alternative to alcohol in a pub, be aware that many soft drinks contain high amounts of sugar and caffeine.

 A Healthy Diet Is A Healthy Pregnancy

 Your midwife and GP can support you to make healthy changes to your diet during your pregnancy.
 If you haven’t paid attention to your diet before, now is a good time to start.
 Small changes will make a huge difference to your health and that of your baby.
-For more information, consider signing up to the NHS’s Start 4 Life Service, which will send you regular emails about how to keep healthy during your pregnancy and beyond.
+For more information, consider signing up to the NHS’s Better Health Start for Life, which will send you regular emails about how to keep healthy during your pregnancy and beyond.